anamartinez/ruby-cldr-timezones/Readme.md

     Cldr::Timezones.list(:"es-MX") # {"Europe/Moscow" => "(GMT+04:00) Moscú"}

 If you want to retrieve the full set of timezones (currently 581) you can simply pass the option ```:full```

     Cldr::Timezones.list(:ja, :full) #To get the full list of timezones

+If you want to get the list of supported languages

+    Cldr::Timezones.supported_locales # ["aa", "aa-DJ", "aa-ER", "aa-ET",...."zh-Hant-TW", "zu", "zu-ZA"]

 TODO
 ====